This is a tour abounding in unforgettable history, enchanting culture, charismatic cities and divine natural beauty of Vietnam and Cambodia.

 At 13:00 pm in the afternoon, we will take you to the bus station for a shuttle bus to Phnom Penh .
-Enjoy a journey 6 hours and a half on our comfortable bus.
+Enjoy a journey 6 hours on our comfortable bus.
 You are provided free wifi, a bottle of water, cold towel, and snack.

-When you arrive in Phnom Penh station, you will be picked up and transferred to your hotel by private driver.
+When you arrive in Phnom Penh station, you will be picked up and transferred to your hotel by private driver (NO TOUR GUIDE).
 Settle in and enjoy the evening at your leisure.